paulopez78/devops-course/README.md

   * Integration tests with docker
   * Pack, Test and Run wih docker

-### Lab 3: Dockerize your application
+### Lab 2: Dockerize your application
   * Docker build, run and push
-  * Homework: Build your own CI/CD pipeline with bash and docker
+  * Homework: Build your own CI/CD pipeline with bash and docker compose

-### Lab 4: Build an app with docker compose
+### Lab 3: Build an app with docker compose
   * Docker compose with infra, tests and apps
   * Homework: Add redis to docker compose app (requires voting-api with redis support)

+## Session 3: Public cloud providers
+  * AWS
+  * Azure
+  * Google Cloud
+  * Infrastructure as code

+### Lab 4: Infrastructure as code
+  * Create infrastructure for runnning the app with terraform in AWS
+  * Homework: Create AKS infra with terraform in Azure

-## Session 5: Containers Orchestrators
+## Session 4: Containers Orchestrators
   * Self healing and auto scaling applications
   * Kubernetes
   * Managed k8s comparison: EKS, AKS, GKE